No products in the cart.

-Our approach is to always unify the defense between the sword and the offhand, having both guard the same line at the same time—the sword high and offhand low, or vice versa.
-This not only makes the offhand a useful secondary, but sets us up with a system that can later be employed with other secondaries like the dagger, buckler, cloak, baton and even a second sword.
+A unified defense not only makes the offhand a useful secondary, but sets us up with a system that can later be employed with other secondaries like the dagger, buckler, cloak, baton and even a second sword.

 Offhand Support: As we enter into the topic of rapier and offhand, we’ll be focusing on the fundamental position off the offhand to defend on its own as well as to accompany the defense of the rapier itself.
 Then we use the contra tempo opportunity to place the offhand in its supporting position.

 Primary Defense: We begin to make the offhand more active by performing parries when our sword is no longer in control.
 Then the sword is activated and our parry-counter is complete, with the offhand performing the primary defense, and the sword set in position to make a simultaneous attack.

 Stringere: Our focus is on stringering the sword of our opponent with both the sword, through finding, and with the offhand itself.
 The goal of stringere is to get your opponent to move in a way that you can easily defend and that makes your opponent vulnerable to counter-attack.
 A strong emphasis is given on using the rapier and offhand in union to fully protect one side of the body or the other both high and low.
 I recommend Apprentice students also look at the Rapier Scholar Offhand & Dagger classes for even more ideas on primary stringere with the offhand.